Azogues

 Azogues ([aˈsoɣes]) is the capital of Azogues Canton and of Cañar Province in Ecuador.

-The population of Azogues is approximately 40,000.
+Azogues Canton had a population of 74,515 (2022 census).

-Azogues is located at 2,518 meters above sea level (8,261 feet), its population is of 39,848 inhabitants, its average temperature is 17 °C (63 °F).
+Azogues is located at 2,518 meters above sea level (8,261 feet), its population is of 35,763 and its average temperature is 17 °C (63 °F).
 It is also known for its Panama hat industry (jipi japa); the hats are produced primarily for export.

 It was founded on 4 October 1562, by Gil Ramirez Davalos.
 Initially part of the old Township of Cuenca, in 1775 it was promoted to parish status.

 Religion

 San Francisco Cathedral is the seat of the Roman Catholic Diocese of Azogues (established 1968), split from its present Metropolitan, the Archdiocese of Cuenca.